TENKASI Powder for solution for infusion Ref.[50255] Active ingredients: Oritavancin

 6.6.
 Special precautions for disposal and other handling

-The powder must be reconstituted with water for injections and the resulting concentrate must be diluted in a glucose 5% intravenous infusion bag prior to use.
+The powder must be reconstituted with sterile water for injection and the resulting concentrate must be diluted in a glucose 5% intravenous infusion bag prior to use.
 Both the reconstituted solution and the diluted solution for infusion should be clear, colourless to pale yellow solution.
 Parenteral medicinal products should be inspected visually for particulate matter after reconstitution.

 Reconstitution: